apache/nuttx/configs/sam3u-ek/README.txt

     In the normal case (just 'make'), make will attempt to build both user- and kernel-mode blobs more or less interleaved.
 This actual works!
     However, for me it is very confusing so I prefer the above make command:
-    Make the user-space binaries first (pass1), then make the the kernel-space binaries (pass2)
+    Make the user-space binaries first (pass1), then make the kernel-space binaries (pass2)

     NOTES: